tomoyukikino/tk-stack/README.md

 pnpm dev
 ```

-By default the following URLs will be accessibile:
+By default the following URLs will be accessible:

 - web application: http://localhost:8085
 - backend server: http://localhost:3035